bwillia205/monday-warmups/warm-ups/intro-to-typescript.md

     console.log(hello);
     ```

-    > Hint: we installed a dependency that will allow us to run this file without compiling it first.

-7. Add a script to our package.json to allow us to build the project.
+6. Add a script to our package.json to allow us to build the project.

     ```json
     {